-- 3.1 As part of the WSoA we have set out our governance arrangements for ensuring robust monitoring and accountability (Appendix A). - 3.2 It has been agreed that the overarching accountable partnership body will be the Health and Wellbeing Board.
-A Special Educational Needs/ Disability Improvement Board (Local Area SENDIB) has been established to report to the Health and

-Welbeing Board on progress and barriers to achieving the required outcomes.
+- 3.1 We have set out our governance arrangements for ensuring robust monitoring and accountability in Appendix A (MAP). - 3.2 A Special Educational Needs/ Disability Improvement Board (Local Area SENDIB) has been established to report to the Health and Welbeing Board on progress and barriers to achieving the required outcomes.
+The Health and Wellbeing Board will hold the SENDIB to account for progress.
 The Local Area SENDIB will meet monthly to review progress and provide robust accountability and challenge.
 Membership of the Local Area SENDIB will be determined by the respective corporate bodies (Council and CCG) and partners including schools, governors and FACE.
-An independent Chair will be appointed.
-The Terms of Reference for the SENDIB are set out in Appendix B. It will be attended by the DfE and NHS England as part of their quality assurance role once every 4 months..
+An independent Chair has been appointed.
+The Terms of Reference for the SENDIB are set out in Appendix B. It will be attended by the DfE and NHS England as part of their quality assurance role once every 4 months.
+The Chair of this Board is independent.